 All POS payments will be credited to the patient’s account the next day.

 All patients with no health insurance coverage receive a 20% discount on billed charges.

 Barnesville Hospital participates in the Hospital Care Assurance Program through the Ohio Department of Jobs and Family Services.
 Under this program, patients may be eligible for “free care” if their family income is at or below 100% of the Federal Poverty Guidelines (FPG) for the family’s size.
 This program is applicable to all hospital level services.
-It is not applicable to professional services (such as ER physicians, pathologists, and anesthesia providers).
+It is not applicable to professional services (such as pathologists and anesthesia providers).
 However, professional services are eligible for the Barnesville Hospital discounts.

 Barnesville Hospital offers discounted care to patients whose family income is between 100% and 250% of the FPG.
 This financial assistance program applies to the balance due on account and is available to patients with or without health insurance coverage.
 Discounts range from 25% to 75% based on family income and family size.
 Patients who are eligible for free care under HCAP and who incur charges for professional services will be eligible for a 100% discount on the professional services through this program.

 Free and Discounted Care Criteria:

 (based on the Federal Poverty Guidelines for 2014, effective Jan.
 22, 2015)

 < 100% FPG

 Barnesville Hospital understands that patients sometimes incur exceptionally high hospital bills or multiple bills during a specific time period due to illness or injury.
 In these situations patients may be eligible for a temporary discount due to their current situation.
 Barnesville Hospital offers a 50% discount to those who qualify.